sdkAkahay/trustedge/README.md

 - Submit a CSR to a CA and obtain a certificate.
 - Renew a certificate.
 - Communicate with an MQTT broker over TLS using x.509 authentication.

+Rather than learning and using multiple OSS tools to accomplish the above tasks, TrustEdge command line brings all these capabilties into one easy-to-use tool.

 ## License